gromacs/gromacs/docs/user-guide/mdp-options.rst

    .. mdp-value:: berendsen

-      Temperature coupling with a Berendsen-thermostat to a bath with temperature :mdp:`ref-t`, with time constant
+      Temperature coupling with a Berendsen thermostat to a bath with temperature :mdp:`ref-t`, with time constant
       :mdp:`tau-t`.
 Several groups can be coupled separately, these are specified in the :mdp:`tc-grps` field separated by spaces.